 13. Number of customers or users

 By showcasing a large customer base, a subscription-based service, for instance, creates a perception of trust and desirability.

 When potential customers see that a significant number of users have already subscribed, it reinforces the notion that the service is valuable and worth signing up for.
 This social proof encourages new sign-ups, as people are more inclined to trust a service with a substantial user base.

-Here is an example of a rating badge with user photos and the number of users on the EmbedSocial platform:
+Here is an example user social proof, with a rating badge with user photos and the number of users on the EmbedSocial platform:

 Before-and-after demonstrations are highly effective in various industries as they visually showcase a product’s or service’s transformative power.

 In the fitness industry, for example, a product displaying impressive transformations captures the attention of potential customers and convinces them of its efficacy.